Waste management guidelines

 Developers should ensure that there is sufficient and appropriate space within the front garden or yard for the necessary wheelie bins.

-Where a street-level property is being subdivided into flats, please contact Reading Borough Council first to discuss whether it is appropriate to allow for each dwelling to have its own refuse and recycling bins, or to move the property onto a communal waste storage system using larger wheelie bins or Eurobins.
+Where a street-level property is being subdivided into flats, please contact Reading Borough Council first to discuss whether it is appropriate to allow for each dwelling to have its own general waste and recycling bins, or to move the property onto a communal waste storage system using larger wheelie bins or Eurobins.

 It shall be the responsibility of the developer, managing agent or landlord to purchase the necessary bins for external waste storage, and ensure that these are in place before residents move into new properties.